Veterans education benefits fall into four categories. Each category, or "chapter" has its own set of eligibility requirements:

 - This program is also known as 'Chapter 31'.

-- Veteran must have a service connected disability and have not applied for vocational rehabilitation.
-Veteran should contact the Department of Veterans Affairs at 1-800-827-1000.
+- Veteran must have a service connected disability and have applied for vocational rehabilitation services through the Department of Veterans Affairs at 1-800-827-1000.

 Survivors and Dependents Educational Assistance Program